itssodope01/Database-Web-Interaction/README.md

 Creating Connection:
-Change [Database name] and [password] in db_connection.php (Database name:database_a) open terminal in source folder(where you saved the PHP files // save it as it is structured here, each file in its proper file path).
+Change [Database name] and [password] in db_connection.php (Database name:database_a) open terminal in source folder(where you saved the PHP files (the main PHP project folder) // save it as it is structured here, each file in its proper file path). do not save hashpass.php into main project folder.
 > php -S localhost:8000

 Open Web Browser and go to:
 >http://localhost:8000/pritam.php  (Log In required -see below)

+!impoertant (before running hashpass.php script)
 Add to existing Database table for users and Passwords:
 >use database_a;
 CREATE TABLE users (